 The Peoria County Animal Protection Services (PCAPS) works with many area (and out of area) foster based organizations, breed specific rescue groups, and shelters to get as many animals placed as possible.
 The Peoria Humane Society aids PCAPS in getting the animals ready to go on their journey by paying for the necessary vet care and helping with transportation costs.

 The Peoria Humane Society coordinates fundraisers and food drives to make sure the shelter animals have what they need to make their shelter stay as comfortable as possible.
+PHS works with several businesses, especially around the holidays, to solicit donations for animals in the shelter.

 With the help of volunteers, PHS takes animals on outings to various businesses to get them in front of the public and hopefully into a new home.
 Adoption outreach events not only get the adoptable animals out into the public, but help the Peoria Humane Society spread their message throughout the community.
 Being present at non animal based businesses can also put the idea of adoption in front of a new audience.